-The one good thing about being a crazy American with a wicked awful case of FOMO is that when I travel to a city, I typically see all of the top attractions, or die trying; which was absolutely the case when I when on a Portugal city break and visited all the top things to see in Lisbon.
+The one good thing about being a crazy American with a wicked awful case of FOMO is that when I travel to a city, I typically see all of the top attractions, or die trying; which was absolutely the case when I when on a Portugal city break and visited all the top things to see in Lisbon, the sunshine capital of Europe.

 Because let’s be honest: